 This post is sponsored by Door-to-Door Organics.
 All opinions are my own. #MyFarm2Table

 I was sent some beautiful Local Organic Heirloom Tomatoes from Door-to-Door Organics for my Farm-to-Table post.
 I love the colors of heirloom tomatoes, especially the lighter ones, so I wanted to use them in a way that highlighted their coloring.
-What better way to make heirloom tomatoes the star but in a Gazpacho recipe?
+What better way to make heirloom tomatoes the star but in an Heirloom Gazpacho recipe?

 Now, the one typical setback of making gazpacho is going through the whole process of peeling and seeding tomatoes.
 So, for this recipe, I just eliminated it.
 I have a pretty awesome blender (a Blendtec) which blended the tomatoes well enough to basically eliminate the skins and seeds, so yours may come out a bit more chunky.
 But removing the skin of a tomato is just such a pain!